 These five charts tell the story of the virus’s rebound in the state.

 1. The number of cases reported per day

-In this first chart, the number of cases reported per day is shown since the beginning of the pandemic, along with a seven-day average.
-Reopening phases are also shown.
-The chart shows a mountain of cases per day in the spring as a terrified state hunkered down at home, a decrease in cases to a low point around late June, and then a slow rise in cases again.
+In this first chart, daily case totals are shown since the beginning of the pandemic, along with seven-day averages.
+The chart shows a mountain of cases per day in the spring as a terrified state hunkered down at home, a decrease in cases to a low point around late June, and then a disturbing rise in cases again starting in September.